timworks-zz/timworks-zz/README.md

 What?
 Books, comics, words, images, experiences, services, strategies, systems

-Ethos?
+Ethos:
 Be curious.
 Have fun.
 Do good.
 Connect.
 We are interdependent with all others, and the planet.
 Fun.
 Collaborate and co-create with compassion.
 Focus.
 Share stories.
-Carefully select meaningful projects that lead to positive transformation.
 Inspire, motivate and enable human behaviour change.
 Apply life-centered participatory design methods.
-Language is the root technology.

 • 📡 @timworks
 • 🌍 networked organism